FAQs About Ohio Personal Injury Settlements | Kisling, Nestico & Redick

 How Much Can You Expect From a Settlement?

 Every case is different, but Nolo.com reports that victims almost always get more money when they work with an attorney.
 Victims who hired a lawyer received an average of $77,600 in compensation.
-This compared to an average of $17,600 for people who did not use a lawyer.
+This compares to an average of $17,600 for people who did not use a lawyer.
 You can expect to get several thousand dollars from a personal injury settlement, but there are ways you can maximize your outcome.

-What Happens After I Accept?
+What Happens After I Accept a Settlement?

 After you accept a personal injury settlement, the insurance company will send a release to your attorney.
 You will likely have to go into your attorney’s office to sign the release.
 It will assert that you no longer have any claim against the at-fault party.

 Once the release is signed, the insurance company will send your settlement funds to your attorney.
 Your lawyer will take their fees and costs from your compensation.
 Then, your attorney will give you the remainder.
+Many of these steps can also be done electronically to expedite the process.

 When Should I Call a Personal Injury Attorney?